Traces on Module Categories over Fusion Categories: Module Traces

 for all $V \in \Vect$, $\alpha \in \End(V)$ and $f \in \End(m)$.
-Here $\tr$ is the usual trace on $\Vect$ that coincides with the right trace on $\Vect$ considered as a fusion category.
+Here $\tr$ is the usual trace on $\Vect$ that coincides with the left trace on $\Vect$ considered as a fusion category.
 Equation (\ref{eq:technichal}) follows from a direct calculation in a basis for $V$. \end{proof}

 \begin{example} Let $G$ be a finite group and $\omega \in \Chain^{3}(G, \C^{\times})$ a normalised cocycle.
-This data defines a fusion category $\Vect_{G}^{\omega}$ with simple objects labelled by elements of $G$, see \cite{ENO:Notes} and \cite{Ostrik} for more details.
+This data defines a fusion category $\Vect_{G}^{\omega}$ with simple objects labelled by elements of $G$, see \cite{EGNObook} and \cite{Ostrik} for more details.
 The pivotal structures on $G$ are in bijection with the characters $ \kappa \in \Hom(G, \C^{\times})$.
 Indecomposable module categories $M(H, \Psi)$ over $\Vect_{G}^{\omega}$ are obtained from subgroups $H \subset G$ with $\omega |_{H}=1$ and cocycles $\Psi \in \Chain^{2}(H, \C^{\times})$.
 The simple objects of $M(H, \Psi)$ are labelled by elements in the right cosets $[ g ] \in H \backslash G$.
 The action of a simple object $x \in \Vect_{G}^{\omega}$ is given by $x \act [g]=[xg]$, with module constraint twisted by $\Psi$.

 A module category $M(H, \Psi)$ over the pivotal fusion category $(\Vect_{G}^{\omega}, \kappa)$ possesses a module trace if and only if $\kappa|_{H}=1$.
 This can be seen as follows: Suppose $\Theta$ is a module trace on $M(H, \Psi)$ normalised by $\Theta([e])=1$.
 Then equation (\ref{eq:action-dimension}) implies $\Theta([gx])=\kappa(g)\cdot \Theta([x])$, in particular $\Theta([g])=\kappa(g)$.
 So $\kappa$ is well-defined on $ H \backslash G$, which is the case if and only if $\kappa|_{H}=1$.
 Conversely, if $\kappa|_{H}=1$ it is easy to see that $\kappa$ yields a module trace for $M(H, \Psi)$.
 In particular, there exists a module trace for all module categories over $\Vect_{G}$ when the pivotal structure $\kappa \equiv 1$ is chosen. \end{example}